minecraftforum/rules-archive/rules/servers/rules.markdown

 __Do__

 Following is a list of actions which are encouraged, to give an idea what the Hosting Discussion section is for.
-You are *not* limited to only what is included below.
+This is *not* a comprehensive list.

- * Requests staff or aid for your hosting work.
+ * Requests staff or aid for hosting work
- * Post guides relating to the hosting of servers.
+ * Post guides relating to the hosting of servers
- * Share websites relating to or assisting with server hosting.
+ * Share websites relating to or assisting with server hosting
- * Post questions about hardware or service providers related to dedicated hosting.
+ * Post questions about hardware or service providers related to dedicated hosting

 __Do Not__

-* Negatively post about other hosts and the services they provide.
+* Negatively post about other hosts and the services they provide
-* Create topics asking which host you should pick, or which host out of a selected few is the best.
+* Create topics asking which host you should pick, or which host out of a selected few is the best
-* Create topics requesting or advertising hosting.
+* Create topics requesting or advertising hosting
-* Post reviews of hosting companies or services.
+* Post reviews of hosting companies or services
-* Create topics asking for server related support, these topics should go in [Server Support](http://www.minecraftforum.net/forum/152-server-support/).
+* Create topics asking for server related support, these topics should go in [Server Support](http://www.minecraftforum.net/forum/152-server-support/)

 ### Clans